Sunday, June 24, 2018

 Begonia Brilliance at the Flower Dome & Children's Garden at Gardens by the Bay, Singapore

 So, I've done an entire blog post on the Gardens by the Bay.
 I also did two individual posts on previous floral displays namely the Tulip Mania and Blossom Bliss.
-I didn't actually plan on doing a blog post for the Begonia Brilliance but it turned out the photos I took were decentish and I had absolutely no drafts or other plans for me next blog post so I put it together very last minute and in record time 😛 I'm glad I did because I realise I hadn't included the Children's Garden in any of my previous posts.
+I didn't actually plan on doing a blog post for the Begonia Brilliance but it turned out that we had such a nice time and the photos turned out better than I expected so I put it together very last minute and in record time 😛 I'm glad I did too because I realise I hadn't included the Children's Garden in any of my previous posts.

 The kids had been badgering me to take a trip in the MRT.
 They don't usually ride the MRT so it is somewhat of a treat for them.
 After a ride that seemed to take eternity (I think we got a year's worth of MRT 😝) we still reached the Gardens fairly early, around 9:45am.
 The weather was moody en route with alternating grey and blue skies and sudden unexpected showers.
 I wasn't sure if we could do the Children's Garden considering how it looked like the skies would open up any minute but I pushed the thought out of my mind.
 We first occupied a nice bench and gave the hungry kids a hearty breakfast.
 We then immediately headed to the Flower Dome.